 Sheena Iyengar, author of “The Art of Choosing”, says that choice can be demotivating and more the options, the fewer the conversions.

 To prove her point Sheena went to an upscale grocery store and set up shop.
 She ran the experiments with a set of 6 different varieties of jam and a set of 28 different varieties of jam.
-It was observed that even though the shop with greater number of jam varieties attracted more shoppers; the shop with just 6 jams was the one that had the most purchases.
+It was observed that even though the shop with a greater number of jam varieties attracted more shoppers; the shop with just 6 jams was the one that had the most purchases.

 Interestingly, the world’s most valuable brand—Apple, seems to know this well.